SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/dependencies.md

 ![Add a DBT Dependency](img/dependencies-dbt.png)

-You can find the dbt package and version number from the [dbt Package hub](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/).
+You can find the DBT package and version number for DBT dependencies from the [dbt Package hub](https://hub.getdbt.com/dbt-labs/).
+For example, to use the latest `dbt_utils` package, see the [`dbt_utils` package page](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/).

 ![dbt_utils dependency](img/dependencies-dbt-utils.png)